 Students are encouraged to become independent and manage their finances and budget.
-Clearly, the campus experience is valuable for those who are able to attend, but for many, it is simply not possible.
 Today, more and more people are advancing their careers and fulfilling their pursuit of higher education in the convenience of their own homes without taking time off from work or spending time away from the family.